jan-bogaerts/mark/src/generated/mdc_double_compress.md

 - Each transformer creates a tab at the top left of the view, displaying a results-view-tab component.
 # MarkdownCode > components > body > results view > results view tab
 The results-view-tab component displays the results of a transformer for a specific text fragment.
 It uses the monaco editor npm package to display the results in various formats.
 The editor fills the available space and is styled based on the theme-service.
 The results-cache is monitored for changes and the text is shown accordingly.
 User changes in the editor are saved and marked as overwritten.
 The monaco editor events are monitored and the selection service is updated accordingly.
 A results-view-context-menu component is placed on top of the editor.
 It monitors the position-tracking service for changes and updates the key and text in the editor.
-# MarkdownCode > components > body > results view > results view context menu
-The results-view-context-menu is a component that wraps the Dropdown antd component.
-It requires the properties 'transformer' and 'key' to be provided.
-The dropdown displays a 'more' button icon and is triggered by a click.
-It is positioned in the top-right corner with a 16px margin.
-The menu items include "Model for all" and "Model for fragment" which allow selection of the GPT model to be used by the transformer.
-The submenu items are provided by the GPT service's list of available models and the currently selected model is highlighted.
-When a different model is selected, the GPT service is asked to update the model name for the transformer.
-There is also a "Refresh" option that recalculates the result when pressed.
 # MarkdownCode > services > Theme service
 The theme service globally manages the selected theme font and font-size, saving changes to local storage.
 It retrieves stored values on creation and allows for light or dark theme selection.
 Components use the service to apply the selected theme without needing to subscribe for changes.
 The main window refreshes content when the theme is updated.
 # MarkdownCode > services > Selection service